tiagopazhs/FullStack-PucMinas-Postraduate/back-end-python/exercicio-3/README.md

 <p>The purpose of the activity is to demonstrate knowledge in Python Back-end development, including Django, and to deliver the requirements described in the statement.</p>
 <h4>Proposal:</h4>
 <p align="center">
   Create a basic record in Django using 6 fields.
+The crud must contain: Create, reade all, read one, update and delete.
 </p>

 <h4>Result:</h4>